core-wg/resource-directory/draft-ietf-core-resource-directory.md

 The following example shows a CT registering a group with the name “lights” which provides two resources.
 The directory resource path /rd is an example RD location discovered in a request similar to {{example-discovery}}.
+The group address in the example is constructed from {{?RFC3849}}'s reserved 2001:db8:: prefix as a unicast-prefix based site-local address (see {{?RFC3306}}.

 ~~~~
 Req: POST coap://rd.example.com/rd?ep=lights&et=core.rd-group